aspose-pdf-cloud/aspose-pdf-cloud-go/README.md

 ![](https://img.shields.io/badge/api-v3.0-lightgrey) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/aspose-words-cloud/aspose-words-cloud-go)   [![GitHub license](https://img.shields.io/github/license/aspose-pdf-cloud/aspose-pdf-cloud-go)](https://github.com/aspose-pdf-cloud/aspose-pdf-cloud-go/blob/master/LICENSE)

-# Go REST API to Process PDF in Cloud
+# Go SDK for Aspose.PDF Cloud REST API
 [Aspose.PDF Cloud](https://products.aspose.cloud/pdf) is a true REST API that enables you to perform a wide range of document processing operations including creation, manipulation, conversion and rendering of PDF documents in the cloud.

 Our Cloud SDKs are wrappers around REST API in various programming languages, allowing you to process documents in language of your choice quickly and easily, gaining all benefits of strong types and IDE highlights.
 This repository contains new generation SDKs for Aspose.PDF Cloud and examples.